hubrixco/logjack/README.md

 Future releases of Logjack will introduce more significant changes.
 But we are working with the log4js-node maintainers to refactor these features as log4js-node extensions, rather than continuing to develop a standalone logger.

-> **Bottom line:** if you desperately need XML/JSON output or a REST API *right now*, help yourself to our code.
+> **Bottom line:** if you desperately need XML/JSON output and/or a REST API *right now*, please help yourself to our code.
 If not, you're much better off using
 [log4js-node](https://github.com/log4js-node/log4js-node).

+## Basics

+Except for the differences noted above, everything else in Logjack behaves as described in the [log4js-node documentation](https://log4js-node.github.io/log4js-node/index.html).

 ## Appenders

-Represent the output type for log events.
-They may write events to files, send emails, store them in a database, etc. Most appenders use layouts to serialise the events to strings for output.
-(Examples: file, console, stdout, etc.).
+Appenders represent the output type for log events.
+They may write events to files, send emails, store them in a database, etc. Most appenders use *Layouts* to serialize events to strings for output (Examples: file, console, `stdout`).

 See the [log4js-node documentation](https://log4js-node.github.io/log4js-node/appenders.html) for a complete list of Appenders and their options.

 ## Layouts

-Describe the output format for an Appender.
+Layouts describe the output format for an Appender.

 Built-in:

-- JSON
+- **JSON**
-- XML
+- **XML**
-- Basic (text)
+- **Basic** (text)
-- Colored (text)
+- **Colored** (text)
-- Message Pass-through (This layout just formats the log event data, and does not output a timestamp, level or category)
+- **Message Pass-through** (This layout just formats the log event data, and does not output a timestamp, level or category)
-- Pattern The pattern string can contain any characters, but sequences beginning with % will be replaced with values taken from the log event, and other environmental values.Format for specifiers is %[padding].[truncation][field]{[format]} - padding and truncation are optional, and format only applies to a few tokens (notably, date). e.g. %5.10p - left pad the log level by 5 characters, up to a max of 10
+- **Pattern** The pattern string can contain any characters, but sequences beginning with % will be replaced with values taken from the log event, and other environmental values.Format for specifiers is %[padding].[truncation][field]{[format]} - padding and truncation are optional, and format only applies to a few tokens (notably, date). e.g. %5.10p - left pad the log level by 5 characters, up to a max of 10

 See the [log4js-node documentation](https://log4js-node.github.io/log4js-node/layouts.html) for details (including log Fields and substitution strings).

 ## Categories

-A mechanism to define multiple appenders for the logger.
-Logjack version 1.0.0 supports a single category name (&quot;default&quot;).
+A mechanism to define multiple Appenders for the logger.
+Logjack version 1.0.0 supports a single Category name: `default`.

 ## Example JSON Configurations